By Christine Walsh

 • Include exercise on the menu.
 The best recipe for optimal health at any age includes staying physically active, even in the cold winter months.
 Some safe indoor options for seniors include resistance bands and dumbbell workouts, chair yoga or Pilates, water aerobics, and walking.
 If you walk outside, choose a well-lit area clear of snow and ice.
 Whichever activities you choose, make sure you wear appropriate apparel and footwear.

 • Get your vitamin D. While eating a well-balanced diet provides most of the nutrients you need, the winter months make it harder to get enough vitamin D to support immunity and to absorb minerals, such as calcium.
 To boost your vitamin D levels naturally, soak up 10 to 30 minutes of sunlight, several times per week.
 Add milk, eggs, yogurt, cheese, fatty fish, such as salmon, and fortified cereals to your menu.
+Check if you need more Vitamin D with a Vitamin D test kit.
 Vitamin D supplements are another option but talk with your doctor beforehand to avoid any potential problems or drug interactions.
+You can also read this Fluxactive complete review if you have prostate issues.

 So, warm your heart and lift your spirits this holiday with the seasonal foods you enjoy.
 The fond memories of happy times with friends and family they elicit will go a long way to helping you stay healthy, upbeat, and hopeful throughout the winter months to come.